PHS-Stingers/25310-Decode/PEDRO_PATHING_GUIDE.md

 This compensates for the sensor not being at the robot's center.

 ### Step 3: Test Path Following
-Create a simple test autonomous with a known path and verify the robot follows it accurately.
+qCreate a simple test autonomous with a known path and verify the robot follows it accurately.

 ## Common Patterns